willem-strydom/footbal_analysis/README.md

 Before cloning this repo, decide what kind of development environment you'd like to work from.
 Generally, you have three options:

-### 1. A cloud-based "Dev Container" setup in GitHub Codespaces
+### 1. A cloud-based "Dev Container" setup in GitHub Codespaces (Default IDE: VS Code, compatible with PyCharm)

    *Choose this option if you have a fast and stable internet connection and like the idea of a 1-click setup (including Poetry installation!)*